Darling-Chan/Notorious-LearningTest/README.md

 # IMPORTANT

-<h3>The selfbot is outdated !
-Please update it youself and don't open issue !</h3>
+<h3>IDK WHAT IM DOING</h3>
 THIS PROJECT HAS BEEN DISCONTINUED.
-ANY FURTHER ISSUES WON'T BE ANSWERED BY US!
+ANY FURTHER ISSUES WON'T BE ANSWERED BY U MOMMA!

 # Setup
-  - Since it's discontinuted and some good guy (trickstr) decided to make a video tutorial about it
-  - There are the steps: https://www.youtube.com/watch?v=Sqwdlvr5xvo
+  NO

 # Legality